Before and after images show record-breaking flooding in Australia

 “Our climate and streamflow are highly variable, with many different drivers of this variability including the El Nino and La Nina cycle.
 The effects of climate change will be superimposed on this natural variability,” wrote Francis Chiew, a senior hydrologist at Australia’s Commonwealth Scientific and Industrial Research Organization, in media release.

-Chiew said determining how much of this extreme flooding can attributed to climate change will take more time to analyze, considering there are a number of other factors that can exacerbate rainfall and flooding.
+Chiew said determining how much of this instance of extreme flooding can be attributed to climate change will take more time to analyze, considering there are a number of other factors that can exacerbate rainfall and flooding.
 However, he stated that “we know that under a warmer climate, flood risk in general is likely to increase.”